Sankalp22863/codesign-opt/llvm-project/clang/docs/ClangOffloadBundler.rst

     This is a unique identifier to distinguish compressed offload bundles.
 The value is the string 'CCOB' (Compressed Clang Offload Bundle).

 - **Version Number (16-bit unsigned int)**:
     This denotes the version of the compressed offload bundle format.
-The current version is `3`.
+The current version is `1`.

 - **Compression Method (16-bit unsigned int)**:
     This field indicates the compression method used.
 The value corresponds to either `zlib` or `zstd`, represented as a 16-bit unsigned integer cast from the LLVM compression enumeration.

-- **Total File Size (unsigned int, 32-bit in v2, 64-bit in v3)**:
-    This is the total size (in bytes) of the file, including the header.
-Available in version 2 and above.

-- **Uncompressed Binary Size (unsigned int, 32-bit in v2, 64-bit in v3)**:
+- **Uncompressed Binary Size (32-bit unsigned int)**:
     This is the size (in bytes) of the binary data before it was compressed.

 - **Hash (64-bit unsigned int)**: